White Sox vs. Reds Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- Hunter Greene (0-1) will take to the mound for the Reds and make his seventh start of the season.
+- Nick Lodolo (2-1) will take the mound for the Reds, his seventh start of the season.

-- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- Greene has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent